Josephin Péladan (1858-1958)

 Although they never met.
 At least, in the flesh.

-I think of you departed Josephin Péladan.
+I think of you, departed Josephin Péladan.

-Was working systematically to destroy the Church.
+Working systematically to destroy the Church.

 Or at least to render her as impotent as humanly possible.